IvanRublev/Domo/README.md

 ## Roadmap

-* [ ] It's still possible to construct a struct with a `new/1` function with fields of the wrong shape at runtime overlooking the dialyzer warnings.
-      Check if the field values passed as argument to the `new/1` matches the shape that is defined in `typedstruct/1`.
+* [x] Check if the field values passed as argument to the `new/1`, and `put/3` matches the field types defined in `typedstruct/1`.

-* [ ] Add keyword list as a possible argument for `new!/1` (probably need to update credo to support lists with required key-value pairs).
+* [x] Add keyword list as a possible argument for `new!/1`.

+* [ ] Add documentation to the generated `new(!)/1`, `put(!)/3`, and `merge(!)/2`
+      functions in struct.

+* [ ] Make the `typedstruct/1` to raise an error on default value that mismatches the field's type at the end of compilation (At the moment it's checked during the construction of the struct with default values).

+* [ ] Add module option to put warning in the counsole instead of raising of the ArgumentError on value type mismatch.

+* [ ] Make global environment configuration options to turn errors into warnings that are equivalent to module ones.

 ## License